timharek/timharek.no/content/blog/2023-12-03-the-future-of-social-media.md

-I know for myself that I have blamed social media for the polarization and extremism we see in society today, but I thought it was because people were enganging with each other in echo chambers.
-But after watching the video, and checking their [sources][sources], I see that way not actually be the case.
+I know for myself that I have blamed social media for the polarization and extremism we see in society today, but I thought it was because people were engaging with each other in echo chambers.
+But after watching the video, and checking their [sources][sources], I see that may not actually be the case.

 [video]: https://www.youtube.com/watch?v=fuFlMtZmvY0
 [sources]: https://sites.google.com/view/sources-why-we-hate-each-other/